checkstyle-addons/checkstyle-addons/src/main/resources/com/thomasjensen/checkstyle/addons/checks/misc/PropertyCatalog.md

   - an enum, where each enum constant requires an entry in the property file, or
   - a class or even an interface with constants, where each constant requires an entry in the property file.

-The property catalog and the properties file are expected to be connected to each other either by a configurable naming convention.
+The property catalog and the properties file are expected to be connected to each other by a configurable naming convention.

 ### Example